Deadicated: A Tribute to the Grateful Dead

 Deadicated: A Tribute to the Grateful Dead is a 1991 tribute album with music of the Grateful Dead performed by various artists.

 The compilation was a rainforest benefit album, with significant proceeds from its sale being donated to the Rainforest Action Network and Cultural Survival.

-The cover of "Bertha" by Los Lobos was released as a single, and charted at #24 on Billboard's Alternative Airplay and #37 on Billboard's Mainstream Rock chart.
+The cover of "Bertha" by Los Lobos was released as a single and peaked at No. 24 on Billboard's Modern Rock Tracks chart and No. 37 on Billboard's Mainstream Rock Tracks chart.